-- From the Fingercheck Menu on the left side of your screen, go to Employees.
+From the Fingercheck Menu on the left side of your screen, go to Employees.
 Click on the employee's name to open up their record.

-- Go to the section Payroll > Taxes.
+Go to the section Payroll > Taxes.

-- On the following screen, click the Actions icon at the upper-right.
+On the following screen, click the Actions icon at the upper-right.
 In the menu that drops down, choose "Add Tax Codes".

-- A pop-up will appear with a list of Tax Codes.
+A pop-up will appear with a list of Tax Codes.
 Look for the tax code "FFRETCR - FFCRA Employee Retention Credit" and add it by clicking the checkbox to the left of it, then click the green Add button.

 When I change Earning Codes, the hours/amounts disappear from my view.
 How do I get those back?

-- Find the Earning Code you want to un-hide, and click its name to edit it.
+Find the earning code you want to unhide, and click its name to edit it.

-- On the following screen, look for the options "Hide Hours on Payroll Grid" and "Hide Amount on Payroll Grid".
-Uncheck them to turn off the option.
+On the following screen, clear the checkboxes for the Hide Hours on Payroll Grid and Hide Amount on Payroll Grid options to turn them off.

-I am getting the error "[name] has exceeded the annual limit of $X for FFCHLDCARE/FFSICK/FFSICKOT by $Y. The system automatically reduced the amount to the annual limit, please record the excess amount of $Y as a different earning code.".
-I need to pay my employee more than that!
+I am getting the error "[name] has exceeded the annual limit of $X for FFCHLDCARE/FFSICK/FFSICKOT by $Y. The system automatically reduced the amount to the annual limit, please record the excess amount of $Y as a different earning code."
+I need to pay my employee more than that.
 What do I do?

-- Return to Step 4 of the Payroll Process.
-You can do this by clicking the "Previous" button on Step 5, or you can return to the Payroll Dashboard and click the green "Resume Payroll" button.
+You can do this by clicking the Previous button on Step 5, or you can return to the Payroll Dashboard and click Resume Payroll.

-- Find the employee who was mentioned in the error, and edit their check.
+Find the employee who was mentioned in the error, and edit their check.

-- Set the first field to "RG - Regular" or "SA - Salary", whichever your employee's payments normally appear under.
+Set the first field to RG - Regular or SA - Salary, whichever your employee's payments normally appear under.

-- Save, and continue with the Payroll process as normal.
+Click Save, and continue with the Payroll process as normal.

 In the example shown in the error above, we attempted to pay Mr. Gates $11000, which exceeds the limit for FFCHLDCARE by $1000.
 The screen should look this after it is corrected.